mwherman2000/neo-windocs/windocs/neo-charm/README.md

 In NEO smart contract development, most people follow a pattern of invoking a smart contract through the public `Main()` function.
 Using this pattern, NEO smart contracts are more like .NET/C# console applications where the operating environment invokes function Main and passes in the arguments to the function (metaphorically, like command line parameters).
 This will evolve but this is a common pattern today.

-**NOTE:** In NEO smart contracts, public fields in a class are not automatically visible/callable unless you specifically write an accessor of your own.
+**NOTE:** In NEO smart contracts, public fields in a class are not automatically visible/callable unless you specifically write some accessor code of your own.

 ## NEO Blockchain Architecture Reference Model